MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P8-Bonus-Stage/content.md

 There are no solutions provided and I would encourage you to discuss potential solutions with your fellow students, it's good to collaborate and often results in new exciting directions.

-If you have any challenge suggestions, we would love to hear them.
-Please provide feedback at the [[GitHub Repository](https://github.com/MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift3)

 It would be a good idea to create a **new branch** in your repo for these challenges.

 # Improve the main menu